Financial aid •

 For scholarships specific to Cal Poly Pomona, you need to keep an eye out for Scholarship Fest, which runs from October 1 through March 2, and awards scholarships for the next academic year.
 One general application will cover all of the scholarships from different colleges, departments, clubs, and community members at the university, so you don’t have to fill out dozens of applications for each one you might be eligible for.

 You can also apply for scholarships that are available to any student in the California State University system.
-For example, the CSU Trustees’ Award for Outstanding Achievement offers up to $15,000 to students with a minimum 3.0, demonstrated financial need, and a track record of community service along with personal and academic achievement.
+For example, the CSU Trustees’ Award for Outstanding Achievement offers up to $15,000 to excellent students with a minimum 3.0 GPA, demonstrated financial need, and a track record of community service along with personal and academic achievement.

 Students are also welcome to apply to scholarships from outside groups, also known as private scholarships.
 Local and regional businesses, community groups, and even national corporations and brands offer scholarships.
 If you do some research and look around your community, you might find scholarship opportunities that can help pay your tuition.